 - Daniel Levitin – author, The Organized Mind

 - Daniel Pink – author, Drive and When

 - Tiago Forte – Forte Labs

-Please note that the views expressed on this blog and in these posts are from the author and do not necessarily reflect the views of the Palm Beach County Library System or Palm Beach County Government.
+Please note that the views expressed on this blog are my own and do not necessarily reflect the views of the Palm Beach County Library System or Palm Beach County Government.

 *GTD® and Getting Things Done® are registered trademarks of The David Allen Company, and this blog is not endorsed by or affiliated with them in any way.
 All books and systems referenced are done so for review and information purposes.
 I encourage all readers to explore the primary sources of any items referenced in this blog.

 To the best of my knowledge, all images used on this blog are in the public domain, have open use agreements, or are freely available publicity photos.